WHY REWARD-BASED TRAINING?

 Extensive amounts of evidence support the two reasons listed above.

-We feel so strongly that our training approach gets long term results with the lowest risk of negative side effects that any new clients who wish to learn from us and trades in a shock collar, e-collar, bark collar, electric fence system, prong collar, or choke chain will receive up to 15% off the first training service purchased.
+We feel so strongly that our training approach gets long term results with the lowest risk of negative side effects that any new clients who trades in a shock collar, e-collar, bark collar, electric fence system, prong collar, or choke chain can receive up to 20% off!

 What constitutes a reward is in the eye of the beholder.
-It is up to us to determine what Fido considers rewarding if we want to motivate desirable behaviour from them in a way that's physically and psychologically safe plus effective for everyone involved.
+We must determine what Fido considers rewarding if we want to motivate desirable behaviours in a way that's physically and psychologically safe plus effective for everyone involved.

 There is no free lunch in dog training.